[Image1][English/Japanese]Things that Surprised Foreign Students When They First Arrived in Japan - ToiletsH

 Things that Surprised Foreign Students When They First Arrived in Japan - Toilets

 Have you ever heard the story that the first thing that surprises foreigners when they arrive at a Japanese airport is the toilet?
-It is said that many people are confused when they first encounter a toilet lid that opens automatically or a warm toilet seat.
+Many people are said to be puzzled when they first encounter a toilet lid that opens automatically or a warm toilet seat.
 In this article, I would like to introduce some stories about toilets.

 Which button should I press?
 How to use a high-function toilet.

 The most common question I get from international students is how to use a high-function toilet.
-There are so many buttons on a high-function toilet, and they don't know which button to press, so they get stuck in the toilet.
-It's especially hard to find the most important button, the water flush button.
-Some toilets have easy-to-understand buttons that say "flowing FLASH" in English, while others have only the Chinese characters for "large" and "small" written on them.
-The "large" button is for flushing more water, and the "small" button is for flushing less.
-There is also a button for people who are sick to call the clerk.
-In women's restrooms, there is even a button to mute the sound in the toilet.
-Before locking the door, make sure you know where the "flush" button is, and if you are not sure, ask a Japanese person nearby.
+High-tech toilets simply have so many buttons that people do not know which one to press and end up stuck inside.
+It is especially problematic if they cannot find the most important button, the flush.
+Some toilets have an easy-to-understand English button labeled “流す FLASH,” while others show only the Chinese characters “大” and “小.”
+The “大” button flushes with more water, and the “小” button flushes with less.
+Some toilets even have a button to call staff if someone feels ill.
+In women’s restrooms, there is sometimes a button to mask bathroom sounds.
+Before locking the door, be sure you know where the flush button is, and if you are unsure, ask a Japanese person nearby.

 Where do you throw away toilet paper?
 Let’s keep good manners.

-The most common problem at Japanese language schools is how to dispose of used toilet paper.
-Many students do not know that it is okay to flush toilet paper down the toilet in Japan.
-In some countries, you can throw it in a trash can inside or outside the toilet.
-If you do this in Japan, it will be a breach of etiquette.
-Please be careful.
-Also, the use of toilets differs depending on the religion.
-In our school, we once had a quarrel between a student who used water and a student who used paper in the bathroom because they became roommates.
-If you are planning to live with students of other religions, please talk to them carefully.
+The biggest trouble at Japanese language schools is how to dispose of used toilet paper.
+Many students do not know that it is acceptable to flush toilet paper down the toilet in Japan.
+In some countries, people throw it in a trash can inside or outside the toilet.
+Doing that in Japan is considered bad manners, so please be careful.
+Also, toilet use differs by religion.
+At our school, a conflict once arose when roommates disagreed—one used water and the other used paper.
+If you plan to live with students of other religions, talk with them carefully.

-Where do you wipe your hands?
-Japanese with a handkerchief
+Where do you dry your hands?
+Japanese people with handkerchiefs

-In your country, what do you use to wipe your hands after washing them in the bathroom?
-In Japan, there are many stores that do not have towels or paper to wipe your hands.
-This is because Japanese people usually carry a handkerchief with them.
-In Japan, from the time you are a small child, it is a rule to bring a tissue and a handkerchief to school.
-For this reason, department stores sell handkerchiefs of various designs, and even 100 yen stores sell them, so why not carry them with you?
+In your country, what do you use to dry your hands after washing them in the bathroom?
+In Japan, many shops do not provide towels or paper for drying hands.
+That is because Japanese people usually carry a handkerchief.
+From early childhood, students are expected to bring tissues and a handkerchief to school.
+As a result, department stores sell handkerchiefs in many designs, and even 100-yen shops stock them, so consider carrying one with you.

-Have you changed your common sense about toilets?
-Most toilets in Japan are free of charge, so please feel free to use them.
-Incidentally, our school has created posters in various languages with students on how to use the restroom.
-In addition, you can consult with us about roommates before and after you move into the dormitory.
-Hopefully we'll have more restrooms that are easy to use for people from all countries!
+Has your idea about toilets changed?
+Most toilets in Japan are free to use, so feel free to use them.
+Incidentally, our school has created posters in several languages with students that explain how to use the restroom.
+We also offer consultations about roommates before and after moving into dormitories.
+We hope more restrooms that are easy for people from all countries to use will appear!

 Which button should I press?
-How to use a high-performance toilet.
+How to use a high-tech toilet.

-Where to throw away toilet paper?
-Keep good manners.
+Where do you throw away toilet paper?
+Observe manners.

 This text has been automatically translated.